konstructs/konstructs.github.io/documentation/crafting.md

 Here are the recipes that comes with the core server running at `play.konstructs.org`.
 The server is highly customizable so the receipts may change from server to server.

+<em>Note: This page is out of date and needs to be updated.
+Nevertheless, most of the recipes on this page are still valid.</em>

 ## Planks

-Note: This page it out of date and needs to be updated.
-Most of the receipts on this page are still valid.

 ![Planks](/images/documentation/planks.png)
 <p class="image-with-caption">